Bird Nest Preschool Craft with Mixed Materials

 Spring is a fun time of year for crafts and activities.
 The sights and sounds of new things growing and warm winds blowing invite us to shed our heavy winter clothing and enjoy the new season.

-There are lots of things to do outside as well as inside at this time of year.
 Exploring birds and nests is a fun part of spring activities.

 About Birds: A Guide for Children by Catherine Sill